Julie Penzner

-The Duke Psychiatry Residency Program, led by Heather Vestal, MD, MHS, is a part of the Duke University Health System, a nationally ranked academic medical center and one of the most sophisticated centers in the world for medical education.
+The Duke Psychiatry Residency Program, led by Julie Penzner, MD, is a part of the Duke University Health System, a nationally ranked academic medical center and one of the most sophisticated centers in the world for medical education, patient care, and research.

 Residents receive broad-based training with an emphasis on the biopsychosocial model of mental illness.